xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    :::important

-   If you've used your connected account to send XMTP messages to itself on the XMTP `dev` network in the past, the messages appear in your "hello world" app.
+   If you've used your connected account to send XMTP messages to the XMTP message bot on the XMTP `production` network in the past, the messages appear in your "hello world" app.

    :::

    ![Screenshot of the hello world app running in a browser at localhost:3000 showing a connected Ethereum account address and a Send gm button](img/connected.png)

 4. Click **Send gm**.
-The **gm** message appears.
+The sent **gm XMTP bot!** message appears.
+Within a few seconds, a message from the XMTP bot displays.

    ![Screenshot of the hello world app running in a browser at localhost:3000 showing a connected Ethereum account address, a Send gm button, and a gm message below the button](img/send-gm.png)